-Our programmes offer a source of support for all parents and carers and offer an opportunity to share parenting experiences, develop a greater understanding of child development, build positive relationships and learn skills to deal with challenging behaviour.
+Our programmes are a source of support for parents and carers by offering an opportunity to share parenting experiences, develop a greater understanding of child development, build positive relationships, and learn skills to deal with challenging behaviour.

-Our master class programmes meet the specific training and development needs of staff who work with families; In particular parents of teens.
-We offer bespoke, or create courses to meet their needs.
-We offer support for professionals to build their capacity in engaging with and supporting parents and carers.
+Our master class programmes meet the specific training and development needs of professionals who work with families, especially parents of teens.
+We offer bespoke courses to meet their needs.
+We also offer support to professionals to build their capacity in engaging with and supporting parents and carers.

 2. Digital Newsletter

-If you are a parent or carer and want to be a more confident parent and support your children to be happy and successful
+Sign up if you are a parent or carer and want to be more confident and supportive of your children.

 Triple P (Positive Parenting Programmes), draws on social learning, cognitive behavioural and developmental theory as well as research into risk factors associated with the development of social and behavioural problems in children.
 It aims to equip parents with the skills and confidence they need to be self-sufficient and to be able to manage family issues without ongoing support.

-The Triple P Teen programme teaches parents about the factors which influence teenage behaviour; How to develop a positive relationship with your teenager; encouraging appropriate behaviour; coaching problem-solving skills : managing problem behaviour 6. negotiating family rules; dealing with emotional behaviour: preparing for new or risky situations.
+The Triple P Teen (Positive Parenting Programme for Teen) teaches parents about: the factors which influence teenage behaviour; how to develop a positive relationship with your teenager; how to encourage appropriate behaviour; coach teens to develop problem-solving skills; manage problematic behaviour; negotiate family rules; deal with emotional behaviour; and prepare for new or risky situations.

-Strengthening Families, Strengthening Communities is an inclusive evidence-based parenting programme, designed to promote protective factors which are associated with good parenting and better outcomes for children.
-In particular; SFSC reaches parents from a number of backgrounds, including black and minority ethnic parents, teenaged parents, parents with learning disabilities and parents from marginalised communities, including those with experience of drugs, alcohol or violence.
+Strengthening Families, Strengthening Communities (SFSC) is an inclusive evidence-based parenting programme, designed to promote protective factors associated with good parenting and better outcomes for children.
+SFSC reaches parents from a number of backgrounds, including black and minority ethnic parents, teenage parents, parents with learning disabilities, and parents from marginalised communities, including those with a history of drug abuse, alcohol abuse or violence.

 Parenting teenagers can be challenging and many parents find it hard to adapt to changes in their child's behaviour as they grow up.
-This programme provides parents of teens with knowledge about characteristics of teen behaviour understanding on how to accommodate the developmental changes effectively and skills to help parents successfully support transition into adulthood.
+This programme provides parents of teens with knowledge about characteristics of teen behaviour; understanding of how to accommodate the developmental changes effectively; and skills to help parents successfully support the transition into adulthood.

-If you are a professional and want to better support families; please look at some of our training programmes below
+If you are a professional and want to better support families, please look at our training programmes below

-This training provides professionals of what mental health and mental illness is and an understanding of what mental health problems commonly occur in children and teens: understanding changes, challenges and trauma in childhood and teenage years and building resilience; and what parents can do to support children's mental health and wellbeing.
+This training provides professionals of what mental health and mental illness are and an understanding of what mental health problems commonly occur in children and teens.
+You will understand changes, challenges, and trauma in childhood and teenage years; building resilience; and what parents can do to support children's mental health and wellbeing.

 HALF-DAY, ONE-DAY AND TWO-DAY COURSES